brunoruviaro/Wherever-We-Are/README.md

 #### Break, then sparse ending

 * Suddenly, projection player changes fade time to very long (for exampe, 30 or 40 seconds).
 At the sime time, projection player gives a cue to other players to slow down the typing immediately so that texture becomes very rarified and filled with silence.
-It shouldn't take too long between the cue and the establishment rarified texture.
+It shouldn't take too long between the cue and the establishment of the rarified texture.
 The result on screen now is that sparse sounds trigger letters that stick around for a long time on screen.
-* Typing players type their sentence once or twice more, very sparse, then the piece ends with the last fading letters on screen.
+* Typing players type their sentence once or twice more, very sparsely, then the piece ends with the last fading letters on screen.

 ### Final comments

 * The piece is open to variations or adaptations departing from this general shape.
+* Players should not make mistakes (typos) on purpose.
+They should simply attempt to type their sentences as precisely as possible, only varying speed and rhythm.
+Mistakes are likely to occur as the typing speed goes up, and that's what will bring up the occasional rain and truck samples.
 * Generally speaking, the role of player #7 (the random yellow letters) is to create a shadow of interference in what players 1-6 are doing.
 The specific result of player 7's typing is an "erasure" of existing letters on the projection.
 The sounds coming from player 7 are similar to those from players 1-6, but heavily filtered.